wangmeijiao/Human_placenta_multi-omics_snRNA-seq_snATAC-seq/README.md

 #Codes to analysis placenta multiomic data at early/late pregnancy.
 (Similar steps are omitted in late pregnancy)

 03.In_vivo_in_vitro_comparison
-#Codes to comapre in vitro and in vivo STB data.
+#Codes to compare in vitro and in vivo STB data.